spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step5.md

 ![Problematic Traces](./assets/store-frontend_Spree_OrdersController-trace-errors.png)

 It seems the problem happens in a template.
-Let's get rid of that part of the template so we can get the site back up and running while figuring out what happened.
+It would be best if we have our engineers remove the problematic portion of the template, while we further investigate what is going on.

 ![Trace Errors](./assets/trace-details-error-message.png)

+This should allow users to still be able to use the application without crashes from template errors.

 ## Deploying the Fixed Code